Chinese Imperial Officials guān huàn

 The Qing Imperial Service

 In the Qing the Imperial Administration (called Nèi wù fǔ ) the Manchu nobles held the top posts became very powerful and corrupt.
-Their sole source of income was the Imperial budget and hundreds were paid to do the job of one person.
+Their sole source of income was the Imperial budget and so a hundred people may have been paid to do a job requiring just one person.
 The officials understood their predicament and successfully resisted reforms to reduce the expenditure and the size of the Imperial household.
 Officials came to expect to take a sizable proportion of all money that passed through their hands.
 Everyone colluded with the system to inflate Imperial costs and take their cut.
 They acted in self interest rather than the best interests of the emperor or the country.

 The import of cheap, strong British opium had a devastating effect on the Imperial Civil Service because the officials became hopelessly addicted to it and so had the effect of paralyzing administration.
 (A hard-hitting satire on the woeful state of late Qing dynasty at this time ‘Cat Country ’ was written by the reformist writer Lao She in 1933).